yuliya-shuleika/ruby-crawler/README.md

    Dynamically search for products using user-provided keywords.

 3. **Extended Product Details**
-   Retrieve additional product details (e.g., reviews) from the product's detail page.
+   Retrieve reviews from the product's detail page.

 4. **Product Links**
    Save links to individual product pages for future reference.